LIS501/syllabi/md/ReadResponse.md

     the connection.
 In addition to referring to the class reading(s), you also might cite other readings for this connection if you want.

+## Submitting {.postreq}
+Post the essay to the Moodle forum designated for this assignment.
 Assessment will be based on evidence of engagement with issue(s) related to the class topic.
 Each response is worth a possible 3 points.